davidhuser/resume.md/resume.md

  **dhis2-pocket-knife**: Command-line helper tools for system administration of DHIS2.
 Widely used and open source.

  **dhis2.py**: Production-level and light-weight Python library for DHIS2 and data engineering.
-Open-source.
+Open source.

- **smartva-dhis2**: Glue software for Verbal Autopsy integration.
-Won *Commonwealth Digital Health Award* in 2018.
-Open-source.
+ **smartva-dhis2**: Open source glue software for Verbal Autopsy integration.
+Won *Commonwealth Digital Health Award* 2018.

  **Kasadaka Weather Service**: Working prototype to provide voice-based weather forecasts via feature phone call for farmers in the Sahel based on Raspberry Pi, Django and weather APIs.